Al-Qaeda: Strategy

 In the disagreement over whether al-Qaeda's objectives are religious or political, Mark Sedgwick describes al-Qaeda's strategy as political in the immediate term but with ultimate aims that are religious.
-On March 11, 2005, Al-Quds Al-Arabi published extracts from Saif al-Adel's document "Al Qaeda's Strategy to the Year 2020".
+In 2005, Al-Quds Al-Arabi published extracts from Saif Al-Adel's document "Al-Qaeda's Strategy to the Year 2020".
 Abdel Bari Atwan summarizes this strategy as comprising five stages to rid the Ummah from all forms of oppression: